Endowment update for March 31, 2017

 Managing the endowment

-The investment policy, set by the UMF Board of Trustees, seeks to maximize growth while minimizing annual risk and volatility.
-To achieve these goals, the portfolio is highly diversified and actively managed.
 A portion of each endowed fund’s value, currently 4.5% of the fund’s average market value over the previous 20 quarters, is made available for spending each year to support the fund’s designated program.
+The investment policy seeks to support this spending plan, which is set by the UMF Board of Trustees, while preserving the real purchasing power of endowed gifts for the long term.

-for the periods ended December 31.
-Total value of UMF endowment: $2.2 billion.
+For the periods ended March 31.
+Total value of UMF endowment: $2.1 billion.

 Value of UMF endowment over time